api3dao/contracts/docs/contracts/api3market.md

 The dAPI sponsor wallet address is derived out of the extended public key of the API3 Airseeker and the dAPI name, meaning that it will be unique per dAPI name.

-In the case that a dAPI name is being commissioned, rather than omitting it in the future iterations of the tree, it should be left in permanently with a `bytes32(0)` data feed ID and `address(0)` sponsor wallet address instead.
+In the case that a dAPI name is being decommissioned, rather than omitting it in the future iterations of the tree, it should be left in permanently with a `bytes32(0)` data feed ID and `address(0)` sponsor wallet address instead.

 ### dAPI pricing Merkle tree